VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Introduction

 \end{itemize}

-Although the aforementioned factors seem straightforward, the resulting dynamics that may emerge during the actual roll-out of the vaccine may be far too complex for human decision making.
-The daunting nature of such decision-making can be easily imagined for large and diverse countries such as India and the United States, especially where Health is a State subject.
-Artificial intelligence for learning data-driven policies is expected to aid such decision making as there would be limited means to identify optimal actions in real-world.
-A ‘near real-time’ evaluation as per the demographic layout of states and consequent initiation of a rapid response to contain the spread of COVID-19 \cite{foster_survey_nodate} will be required.
+Although the aforementioned factors seem straightforward, the resulting dynamics that have emerged during the actual roll-out of the vaccine are far too complex for optimal decision making by humans.
+The daunting nature of such decision-making can be easily imagined for large and diverse countries such as India, especially where health is a state subject.
+Artificial intelligence for learning data-driven policies is expected to aid such decision making as there would be limited means to identify optimal actions in the real world.
+A ‘near real-time’ evaluation as per the demographic layout of states and consequent initiation of a rapid response to contain the spread of COVID-19\cite{foster_survey_nodate} will be required.
 Furthermore, these policies will need to be contextualized to the many variables governing demand or ‘need’ for the vaccine distribution to be fair and equitable\cite{deo_covid-19_2020}.
-Therefore, ground testing of these scenarios is not an option, and countries will have to face this challenge. \textbf{In this paper, we introduce \textit{VacSIM}, a novel feed-forward reinforcement learning approach for learning effective policy combined with near real-time optimization of vaccine distribution and demonstrate its potential benefit if applied to five States across India.} Since real-world experimentation was out of the question, the change in projected cases obtained via a standard epidemiological model was used to compare the \textit{VacSIM} policy with a naive approach of incidence-based allocation.
+Ground testing of these scenarios is not an option, and countries will have to face this challenge. \\ Reinforcement Learning (RL) algorithms have shown significant progress for decision making in medicine and public health \cite{liu_reinforcement_2020} \cite{saria_individualized_2018} \cite{raghu_continuous_nodate} \cite{komorowski_artificial_2018}.
+In this paper, we introduce \textit{VacSIM}, a novel feed-forward reinforcement learning approach for learning effective policy combined with near real-time optimization of vaccine distribution and demonstrate its potential benefit through the example of five states presenting contrasting contexts in India.
+Since real world experimentation was out of the question, the change in projected cases obtained via a standard epidemiological model was used to compare the \textit{VacSIM} policy with a naive approach of incidence-based allocation.
 Finally, our novel model is open-sourced and can be easily deployed by policymakers and researchers, thus can be used in any part of the world, by anyone, to make the process of distribution more transparent.

-\section{Methods}
+\section{Methods:}

-To get an optimal distribution of vaccine, we proposed a novel pipeline where we adjoined ACKTR/DQL model with Contextual Bandits model in a feed-forward way which makes the optimization process more robust, context-specific and easily deployable in an online way.
+To get an optimal distribution of vaccine, we proposed a novel pipeline where we joined Deep Reinforcement Learning models with a Contextual Bandits model in a feed-forward way which makes the optimization process more robust, context-specific and easily deployable in real-time.
+In the following sections, we are adding some background information on Reinforcement Learning Algorithms in order to provide a sense of our pipeline.